winton/typectl/README.md

 expect(out.a).toBe(1)
 ```

-Control flow functions that receive a prop input do not execute until the prop value is resolvable:
+Control flow functions do not execute until the prop value is resolvable:

 ```typescript
 import { all, prop } from "typectl"